julianasobreira/flask-example/README.md

-# Etapa 3 - Cadastrar um aluno
+# Etapa 5 - Remover aluno do cadastro